Mohassann/Automatic-Topic-Detection/README.md

 - python 2.7
 - Gensim 3.8.3

+### The output files of Accuracy + Purity & NMI + PMI-scoreare are in Results -- Accuracy+Purity & NMI + PMI-score folder
+- modelX.accuracy
+- modelX.PurityNMI
+- modelX.coherence

+### The output files of Top Words and Topic Assignmnets are in Results -- Top Words + Topic Assignmnets folder
+- modelX.theta (document-to-topic distributions)
+- modelX.phi (topic-to-word distributions)
+- modelX.topicassignmnets (assigning words in the documents to topics)

 ## 3. We tested the impact of pre-processing on the datasets and the efficiency of each model.
 To investigate the impact of pre-processing on the performance of the topic modeling, we train the GS-DMM on the StackOverflow datase